wethod/learning-center-source/content/alerts/index.md

 This alert is shown if you're manager of a project with a probability equal or greater than <span style="color:#FF9800">probability</span> but it hasn't been added to a [program]({{< relref "pipeline/index.md#programs" >}}) yet.

 *How to solve it?* Add project to a program or reduce its probability.

+### Intercompany Invitation Not Sent

+This alert means that you have created an intercompany task but have not sent the invitation to other companies in your group.
+All intercompany tasks must be linked to correctly calculate the total revenues of the company.

+*How to solve it?* Go to your budget and send the intercompany invitation for all intercompany tasks to solve this alert.

+### Intercompany Invitation Pending

+This alert means that you have a pending intercompany request.
+All intercompany tasks must be accepted to correctly calculate the total revenues of the company.

+*How to solve it?* Accept the intercompany request by linking it to the correct project.
+You have received the invitation via email, or you can directly click the alert.